Albrtito/ObsidianNotes/02-Atomic/1732020800 - Protocol - FDMA.md

 cssclasses:
 ---
 # Protocol - FDMA

+> [!NOTE] Def:
-The FDMA protocol is a channel partitioning protocol for the link layer of the network stack.
+>  The FDMA protocol is a channel partitioning protocol for the link layer of the network stack.
 It divides the link medium into multiple frequency slots.

 + Each station is assigned a **fixed frequency band** **Advantages:**
 + For high loades of traffic it is really useful.